ftassy/Polyglot-Tech-Blog/src/en/blog/add-post.md

 ---
 title: Add a post
-description: "We are now going to make the most basic thing expected from a blog: adding a post !"
+description: "We are now going to make the most basic thing expected from a blog: adding a post!"
 date: 2023-06-23T12:00:00
 author: Florent Tassy
 tags: